-We launched Scotland's first master’s level leadership programme focused on digital transformation in 2023, welcoming Cohort 1 participants on their learning journey.
+We launched Scotland’s first master’s-level leadership programme focused on digital transformation in 2023, welcoming our first cohort of participants on their learning journey.

-It has been exciting to see such strong representation from across the sector, with individuals embracing the programme as a key part of their personal and professional development.
-We are equally thrilled to witness how the learning is being applied operationally within organisations, driving meaningful change.
+It has been inspiring to see strong representation from across the sector, with individuals embracing the programme as a key part of their personal and professional development.
+We are equally thrilled to see how the learning is being applied within organisations and across the wider system, driving meaningful change.

-Feedback was gathered from participants at the end of each course in Year 1, with key quotes highlighting the programme’s impact:
+Feedback was gathered from participants at the end of each course in Year 1, with key quotes highlighting the programme’s personal and organisational impact:

 “My participation on the course has allowed me to strategically inform our 5-year strategy which has recently launched, not only is this ambitious but it takes the full organisation on the journey, every department, every staff member, and every [service user].”